digitalrebar/provision/doc/install.rst

 -------------

 **dr-provision** requires two applications to operate correctly, **bsdtar** and **7z**.
 These are used to extract the contents of iso and tar images to be served by the file server component of **dr-provision**.
-The ``intall.sh`` script will attempt to insure these packages are installed by default.
-However, if you are installing via manual process or baking your own installer, you must insure these prerequisistes are met.
+The ``intall.sh`` script will attempt to ensure these packages are installed by default.
+However, if you are installing via manual process or baking your own installer, you must ensure these prerequisistes are met.

 For Linux, the **bsdtar** and **p7zip** packages are required.